pleinx/ark-survival-ascended-color-ids/README.md

 # ark-survival-ascended-color-ids
-A list of all Color IDs from [www.ark.wiki.gg](https://ark.wiki.gg/wiki/Color_IDs) as in different formats (csv, php, javascript)
+A list of all Color IDs from [www.ark.wiki.gg](https://ark.wiki.gg/wiki/Color_IDs) in different useful formats (csv, php, javascript).
+You can also grab the plain list (see fetch script) and put it into AI to convert in your needed format.
+Enjoy! :-)

 # PHP Array